About the Christadelphians, writers of this site

 After having already brought others into Christadelphianism Marcus Ampe, like many others of his brethren and sisters escaping the pressure of the American Southern Baptists Union pushing with their trinitarian views, got himself also rebaptised and choose to affiliate with and taking on the name Christadelphian.
 Next to his own space were he discusses worldly situations he started to present several religious sites as well.
 The MSN sites, taken over by Multiply were later transferred to Blogger, still offering Our World as a window on our world and discussing religious matters.

 Today, in Belgium, there are different Christadelphian groups active.
-Several of them are offering services in Farsi and/or English (ecclesiae in Oostende, Gent, Antwerp, Leuven, Mons and a few in Brussels), whilst one in Brussels and Leuven is also providing services in Dutch.
+Several of them are offering services in Farsi and/or English (ecclesiae in Oostende, Gent, Antwerp, Leuven, Mons and a few in Brussels), whilst in Brussels and Leuven are some services provided in Dutch.

 In March 2016 we started with the Triptych in Dutch about looking and finding God, with as components: 1.
 Op zoek naar God; 2.
 De Weg naar God; 3.
 God vinden; which shall be translated in English and placed on these pages.